Visas for Sweden

 Residence permits for Sweden

-A Swedish residence permit allows the holder to stay in the country for longer than 90 days.
-Non-EU citizens generally need to apply for a residence permit for Sweden before entering the country.
+On the other hand, non-EU citizens will generally need to apply for a residence permit for Sweden before entering the country.

-Temporary residence permits do not give an individual the right to work in Sweden; a work permit must be applied for separately.
+Temporary residence permits do not give the holder the right to work in Sweden; a work permit must be applied for separately.
 However, once an expat has lived in Sweden for five years, they can apply for permanent residence which allows them to live and work in the country indefinitely.

 Work permits for Sweden